 Researchers at the Department of Immunology publish groundbreaking proteomics technology in Nature Methods.

-The prestigious journal Nature Methods recently published an article by proteomics researchers at the Department of Immunology.
-"We describe a simple and affordable method for large-scale protein analysis and test the specificity of 6000 commercially available antibodies to human proteins" says Fridtjof Lund-Johansen, who led the study.
+The prestigious journal Nature Methods published on October 30th 2018 an article by proteomics researchers at the Department of Immunology at OUH Rikshospitalet.
+"We describe a simple and affordable method for large-scale protein analysis and test the specificity of 6000 commercially available antibodies to human proteins" says Fridtjof Lund-Johansen who led the study.

 Proteins are the building blocks of cells and tissues, and they operate in complex clockworks to exert a host of biological functions.
 The purpose of large-scale protein analysis, or proteomics, is to dissect these clockworks and understand how they operate.
 Most drugs act by modifying the function of one or more proteins, so there is good reason to believe that insight from proteomics research will open new avenues for therapy.